Lulasales/lulasales/README.md

 ### Lula Sales - [Enthusiastic Data Scientist]

-## I am hardware product manager in process to data scientist who loves leveraging data-driven solutions that make an impact on business and society!
+## A hardware product manager in process to data scientist who loves leveraging data-driven solutions that make an impact on business and society!

 - 💻 I am currently learning Data Analytics and Data Science
 - 💻 I am also working as Product Marketing Manager for electronic products